-Long working hours can have a detrimental impact on employee engagement, wellbeing and their productivity as a result, as discussed in a recent report published by the Institute for Employment Studies.
+Long working hours can have a detrimental impact on employee engagement, wellbeing and their productivity as a result, as discussed in a report published by the Institute for Employment Studies.

 In this post, we’ll cover what you need to know when considering employment law regarding maximum weekly working hours and consider steps you can take to prevent your team from overworking and suffering from burnout as a result.

 How many hours can you work in a week?

 Employees can work up to 48 hours a week, on average, over a period of 17 weeks (unless they opt out).

 There are specific laws which detail how many hours employees can work in a week.
 These rules are detailed within the Working Time Regulations (also called the working time directive).
 This law sets out working time restrictions for employees in the UK.

 This means that an employee can work more than 48 hours a week, if the average weekly hours worked over a 17-week period works out as no more than 48 hours each week.
 This 17-week time frame is called the reference period.

 Some jobs are exceptions to this rule, such as if you work in the armed forces, emergency services, or if you work at sea.
 The reference period is longer for trainee doctors (26 weeks), or the offshore oil and gas sector (52 weeks).

 If an employee is under 18, they can't work more than 8 hours a day or 40 hours a week.

 How can employees opt out?